On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

 \subsubsection{The temperature $T$}

-Since the temperature $T$ determines the updating speed of SUP, we may want to use a large $T$ value to reduce computation time.
-It is, however, not true.
-When data points move fast at a high temperature, mistakes are often made.
+In Section $\ref{subsec:t}$, we showed that the temperature $T$ influences the updating speed of SUP.
+Therefore, one may want to choose a large $T$ value to reduce the computation time.
+This is, however, not necessarily a good choice.
+For data with certain structures, the updating speed is also likely to influence the clustering results.